Beacon Rail: History

 largely with DRS, or sub-leased by DRS to other operators.

 Beacon Rail also acquired ten Class 88 electro-diesel locomotives for DRS, which had a high degree of commonality with the preceding Class 68 (70 percent of all components are shared).

 In 2009, Beacon Rail purchased HSBC Rail's European business along with its 20 EMD JT42CWR locomotives.
 In 2012, it purchased its first passenger stock via a deal for 20 Class 313s that it leased to Southern, these multiple units had been acquired from Eversholt Rail Group.
 In 2014, Mitsubishi sold Beacon Rail to Pamplona Capital Management.
 In 2016, Ascendos Rail Leasing was purchased.

 The firm also expanded its inventory of carriages; by 2016, 67 double-deck coaches were in operation in Denmark.
 That same year, Beacon Rail, in coordination with TransPennine Express (TPE) and Construcciones y Auxiliar de Ferrocarriles (CAF), announced plans to acquire 66 Mark 5A coaches for TPE's services, to be hauled by Beacon-owned Class 68 locomotives leased from DRS.

 In 2017, Beacon Rail was purchased by the multinational investment group JPMorgan Chase.
 At the time of its acquisition, the company's portfolio had grown to include 190 locomotives, 944 freight wagons and 20 passenger trains.
 Shortly after, 352 Class 220 and 221 diesel multiple units were purchased from subsidiaries of Lloyds Bank and Royal Bank of Scotland.
 In 2018, 67 locomotives were purchased from Colas Rail.
 In July 2020, the company launched its new branding, trading simply as Beacon.

-Into the 2020s, the company expanded its investment in multi-fueled locomotives.
-In January 2021, Rail Operations Group (ROG), in coordination with Beacon Rail, confirmed their order of 30 Class 93 Tri-mode locomotives.
-Later that same year, it was announced that Beacon Rail would purchase 15 CBD90 battery locos from the Clayton Equipment Company.
+In 2021, it was announced that Beacon Rail would purchase 15 CBD90 battery locos from the Clayton Equipment Company.
 During April 2022, GB Railfreight and Stadler announced that an order for 30 Class 99 bi-mode heavy freight locomotives had been placed with the latter.

 In February 2023 Beacon Rail finalized the purchase via auction of 12 BB27300 series locomotives from the SNCF Transilien fleet.